 axis

-axis=y x z x- y- z-

 The linear handle is positioned along the specified scope axis of the shape.

 skin

 Linear handles have several options for the rendering of terminators.
 These options do no change the behavior of the handle, with the exception of skin=diameterArrow, which scales symmetrically about its center when dragged.